 With so many All-Ireland medals and All-Star awards in both Gaelic football and hurling won by Offaly down through the years, it’s no surprise that the county produced many players who were equally adept at both codes.

-The late GAA historian John Clarke of Tullamore researched a complete list of Offaly’s ‘dual stars’ at the turn of the millennium, highlighting players who represented the county at least once in Senior Football and Hurling Championship action.
+The late GAA historian John Clarke of Tullamore researched a complete list of Offaly’s ‘dual stars’ at the turn of the millennium, highlighting all those who represented the county at least once in Senior Football and Hurling Championship action.

 Mr Clarke had unrivalled knowledge of Offaly’s GAA history going back to the foundation of the Association and prepared a fascinating piece on all of the ‘dual stars’ for the Tullamore Tribune.